Vernida/my-bookshelf/README.md

 - A Completed books list so you can see your achievements in reading
 - Collaspsible sections for the To-Be-Read and Completed lists so they can be viewed on the same page
+- A sort feature such as A-Z, Z-A, Date Added etc. As of now any books added only go in the order they are added.